 The Australian Infrastructure Metric

-The Australian Infrastructure Metric (the Metric) is a major, long-term research initiative produced in partnership with BIS Shrapnel.
+The Australian Infrastructure Metric (the Metric) is a major, long-term research initiative produced in partnership with BIS Oxford Economics.
 The Metric captures circa 30 per cent of private construction activity each quarter.
 We use this data data to model ‘work won’ each quarter; and forecast construction activity over the coming years.
 Our Australian Infrastructure Metric is a robust leading indicator of the strength and direction of the civil construction sector in Australia and measuring national progress in addressing the nation’s infrastructure needs.

 Around 20 of Australia’s largest civil contractors participate in our quarterly study.
 By capturing a substantial sample of ‘work won’ by these companies each quarter, the Metric provides a timely indicator of civil construction activity in mining and public infrastructure.
 Our Metric also captures procurement trends and contracting types, over time.